7ito/hanzilens/README.md

+# OUTDATED: HanziLens has gone through a remake kept under a new repository

 # HanziLens
 HanziLens provides an intuitive visualization for dissecting Chinese sentences.
 The visual breakdown can help in understanding sentence structure and vocabulary in context.